The Age of Adaline: Plot

 A year later, Ellis and Adaline are leaving for a New Year's Eve party when, in the hallway mirror, she notices a grey hair.
-When Ellis asks if she is okay, she replies she's "perfect."
+When Ellis asks if she is okay, she replies that she's "perfect."
 A voiceover explains that the jolt from the defibrillator restarted her aging process.
 Adaline smiles, realizing that she is now able to grow old with Ellis.